Image: Copyright free stockphoto from Pixabay. No attribution to the author of this website.

 Backing away, Sir Ganton said, ‘I will come back for you, Princess.
 I will take you home.
 I swore an oath, and I intend to keep it.’

 The dragon lifted its tail again, and Sir Ganton scrambled for the exit.
 He slipped through the crack and stepped outside, the wind blasting against his face.
-Heart thundering urgently, he sheathed his sword and quickly sidled along the rock face.
+He sheathed his sword and quickly sidled along the rock face.
 When he reached safe ground, he sped over to Sir Desmond and the others.

 ‘You must find Lord Berrick now.’